mabel-dev/opteryx.dev/docs/sql-reference/adv-time-travel.md

 FOR date
 ~~~

-Date values in `FOR` clauses must either be in 'YYYY-MM-DD' format or a recognised date placeholder, for example.
+Date values in `FOR` clauses must either be in 'YYYY-MM-DD [HH:MM]' format or a recognised date placeholder, for example.

 - `FOR TODAY`
 - `FOR YESTERDAY`